 To be eligible for enrollment into a phlebotomy course, you do not need to have any previous medical experience.
 You just need to meet the following minimum requirements:

-- Have a valid Social Security Number (for state licensing purposes).
+Have a valid Social Security Number (for state licensing purposes).

-- UCLA requires that students demonstrate a high degree of English language proficiency.
+UCLA requires that students demonstrate a high degree of English language proficiency.
 To ensure that you are equipped with the necessary skills to pursue the Phlebotomy program, you must be able to read, speak, and write fluently in English.

-- NACES Current Members: http://www.naces.org/members.html
+NACES Current Members: http://www.naces.org/members.html

-- AICE Endorsed Members: http://aice-eval.org/members/
+AICE Endorsed Members: http://aice-eval.org/members/

-Furnish proof of the following immunizations:
+Proof of the following immunizations:

-- Tetanus-Diptheria-Pertussis (Tdap): Proof of Tdap vaccine.
+- Tetanus-Diphtheria-Pertussis (Tdap): Proof of Tdap vaccine or signed declination form.

 - Measles-Mumps-Rubella (MMR): Proof of MMR vaccine or a positive MMR titer.

 - Tuberculosis: A negative TB skin test within three months of the beginning of the course or Quantiferon lab test results.
 If you had a positive reaction to a previous skin test, please submit documentation of a negative chest x-ray.